Basilick/Basilick/README.md

 # 💫 About Me:
-🦖 Hi, thanks for visiting my profile.
-I´m a Sr Web Designer open to colaborate in any proyect.
-My passion is travel around the world and the graphic design.
+🦖 Hi, thanks for visiting my profile.<br>🦤 Sr Web Designer open to colaborate in any proyect. <br>🛸 My passion is travel around the world and the graphic design.

 ## 🌐 Socials: